Selling Self-Published Books at Barnes & Noble

 Make a good case to the buyer of why the B&N stores should carry the book from a business perspective — that is, show yourself as a professional who understands the bookselling business and respects that your book needs to sell.

 - Make sure your book looks good with a professional-looking cover and interior layout design and is well edited.
-Yes, this is self-publishing 101 but it is possible to not do those things and still move some ebook copies.
-Remember that traditional publishers do a lot of vetting of manuscripts and book design packages.
-If you want your book to hold its own in that arena, you'd do well to make sure the buyers who are reviewing it see that you understand the demands of the print reader marketplace and that you show yourself as a worthy pro.
+Yes, this is self-publishing 101 but it is possible to not do those things and still move some e-book copies.
+Remember traditional publishers do a lot of manuscript vetting and book design packages.
+If you want your book to hold its own in that arena, you'd do well to make sure the buyers reviewing it see you understand the demands of the print reader marketplace and that you show yourself as a worthy pro.

 - If the book is of "local interest," make sure to let them know.
 Self-published books of local interest generally do better.
-Even if they can be enjoyed broadly (like a novel), books that are tied to a local or regional area in some way generally start out stronger in that region where promotion can be focused first on those who for whom the local subject matter or background information or landmarks are likely to resonate.
+Even if they can be enjoyed broadly (like a novel), books tied to a specific area generally start out stronger in that region.
+So, promotion can start where that information is likely to resonate.
 Learn about promoting local books at Barnes & Noble, below.

 - Give the B&N the "social proof" that will help them decide to sell your book.
 Essentially you're saying, "Don't go by me — listen to what others are saying."
-Social proof can be blurbs from established writers, positive snippets of book reviews from (digital, print or broadcast), or even the comments from readers (see caution, below).
+Social proof can be blurbs from established writers, positive snippets of book reviews (digital, print or broadcast) or even reader comments (see caution, below.)

 - Understand the competitive book publishing marketplace.
 DO NOT mention or send links to Amazon or any other bookseller.
-This is poor publishing etiquette and best avoided.
+This is poor publishing etiquette and should be avoided.
 If you are using Amazon reader comments as "social proof," make sure you strip away the source.

 In-store appearances give authors the ability to easily sell print books, meet fans and, hopefully, draw in new audiences — clearly an advantage for those who are self-publishing and also those who have a local following.